How I Fell Out Of Love With Reading

 Conclusion

 Overall, academic reading can pose challenges and sometimes dampen a student’s love for reading.
 However, this obstacle can be overcome by making an effort to relate to the text or taking the time to read material that genuinely interests you.
 Have you experienced a similar situation?
 If so, how did you overcome it?
-Here are some interesting facts about reading.
-Happy reading!
+Below are a few interesting facts about reading that reminded me why I wanted to reconnect with it in the first place.